 usability of the generated passwords.
 I therefore created my own, improved lists,

-which you can try out directly from your browser on my password generator.
+which you can try out directly from your browser on my password generator (or in the Dutch version.
 The list consists of the most common Dutch words, and has an added

 benefit that it only contains words that don’t weaken security when leaving